bethanyj28/r2h-resources/loops/README.md

 ## Practice problems

 1. Write out everything the following loop will print.
+Bonus: what will it print if we change `break` to be `continue`?
    ```javascript
     for(let i = 5; i >= 0; i--) {
       if (i % 3 == 0) {